planetary-social/nos-notification-service-go/README.md

 Optional, can be set to `TRACE`, `DEBUG`, `ERROR` or `DISABLED`.
 Defaults to `DEBUG`.

+### `NOTIFICATIONS_GOOGLE_PUBSUB_ENABLED`

+Optional, defaults to false.
+If set needs to be either `true` or `false`.
+Specifies if Google pubsub events are generated.

 ### `NOTIFICATIONS_GOOGLE_PUBSUB_PROJECT_ID`

 Required, project ID used for Google Cloud Pubsub.
+Relevant only when `NOTIFICATIONS_GOOGLE_PUBSUB_ENABLED` is set to true.

 ### `GOOGLE_PUBSUB_CREDENTIALS_JSON_PATH`

 Path to your Google Cloud credentials JSON file.
+Relevant only when `NOTIFICATIONS_GOOGLE_PUBSUB_ENABLED` is set to true.

 ### `FIRESTORE_EMULATOR_HOST`